-204. FRUIT PRODUCTION.
+- 200. AGRICULTURAL SCIENCE.
+The role of agriculture in man's past, present, and future.
+Discussion of current topics in applied biology.
+Lectures, laboratories, and field trips.
+Credit, three hours. - 204.
+FRUIT PRODUCTION.
 Orchard management and fruit production.
 A general course covering tree and bush groups, their production and harvesting, packing, and marketing.
 Planning the young orchard, selecting varieties, putting out trees, developing the necessary skills for good orchard management.
 Two lectures and one laboratory period per week.
-Credit, three hours.

-206. FEED AND CARE OF FARM LIVESTOCK.
+Credit, three hours. - 206.
+FEED AND CARE OF FARM LIVESTOCK.
 Farm animal feeds, their source, composition, characteristics, and feeding value.
-Recommended care and feeding practices for dairy and beef cattle, swine, sheep, and work-stock.
+Recommended care and feeding practice for dairy and beef cattle, swine, sheep, and work-stock.
 The balancing of rations.
 Two lectures and one laboratory period per week.
-Credit, three hours.

-207. LIVESTOCK PRODUCTION.
+Credit, three hours. - 207.
+LIVESTOCK PRODUCTION.
 A study of the market classes and grades of livestock and their production on the farm.
-A study of breed characteristics as they relate to market production with the chief objectives of the course centering around economy and production efficiency as they relate to selection, feeding, care, management, disease control, and marketing.
+A study of breed characteristics as they relate to markt production with the chief objectives of the course centering around economy and production efficiency as they relate to selection, feeding, care, management, disease control, and marketing.
 One lecture and two laboratory periods per week.
 Credit, three hours.

-208. SOILS AND FERTILIZERS.
+- 208. SOILS AND FERTILIZERS.
 In this course a study is made of local soils, their types and structure with special emphasis on those factors which contribute to plant growth.
 Fertilizers and manure are studied from the standpoint of soil improvement and conservation as well as production of crops.
 A study of plant elements, their function and application.
 Two lectures and one laboratory period per week.
-Credit, three hours.
+Credit, three hours. - 210.
+LANDSCAPING.

-210. LANDSCAPING.
 Theory and practice of landscape design with special application to home grounds.
 Practice in drawing and estimating planting plans and differential leveling will also be emphasized.
 Grading propagations, plant combinations and uses in association with structures and gardens will be studied.
 Two lectures and one laboratory period per week.
-Credit, three hours.

-301. FARM POULTRY.
+Credit, three hours. - 219.
+GENERAL HORTICULTURE.
+A study of fruit, vegetable, and ornamental plants; the factors which influence their culture, value, and importance, with particular reference to the Delmarva Peninsula.
+Lectures and laboratory.
+Credit, three hours. - 301.
+FARM POULTRY.
 The practical applications of poultry husbandry are stressed in this course with particular reference to farm conditions.
 Breeds, selection, feeding, incubation, brooding, management, and marketing poultry and poultry products are included in this course.
 Two lectures and one laboratory period per week.
-Credit, three hours.

-302. FARM POULTRY.
+Credit, three hours. - 302.
+FARM POULTRY.
 A continuation of Farm Poultry, Agriculture 301.
 Special problems in the poultry industry including broiler production, developing breeding and laying flocks, maintaining accredited flocks, sanitation and health problems, marketing, butchering, poultry disease, and parasites are covered in this course.
+Two lectures and one laboratory period per week.
+Credit, three hours. - 304.
+MARKETING AGRICULTURAL PRODUCTS.
+A study of the principels of marketing as they relate to the farmer.
+The organization and financial structure of farmers' cooperatives and related organizations.
+Market types, methods, and usages.
+Credit, three hours. - 306.
+PRUNING AND SPRAYING.
+Pruning as a factor in orchard and fruit production.
+Methods and systems used.
+Use and care of pruning equipment.
+A study of spray materials and spray equipment.
+The control measures used for various orchard insects and diseases.
+One lecture and two laboratory periods per week.
+Credit, three hours. - 308.
+PLANT PATHOLOGY.
+A companion course to Agriculture 306.
+Laboratory and field study of disease.
+Also collection and study of economic insects and their control.
 Two lectures and one laboratory period per week.
 Credit, three hours.